camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/operate.md

 id: operate
 title: Camunda Operate Connector
 sidebar_label: Camunda Operate Connector
-description: Fetch process execution data from Camunda Operate, a monitoring solution for Camunda 8
+description: Fetch process execution data from Camunda Operate, a monitoring solution for Camunda Platform 8.
 ---

 The **Camunda Operate Connector** allows you to interact with [Camunda Operate](https://camunda.com/platform/operate/) in your BPMN process.

 ## Prerequisites

-To use the **Camunda Operate Connector**, you need to have an active Camunda 8 cluster with Operate.
+To use the **Camunda Operate Connector**, you need to have an active Camunda Platform 8 cluster with Operate.
-This Connector is compatible with both Camunda 8 SaaS and Camunda Platform 8 Self-Managed.
+This Connector is compatible with both Camunda Platform 8 SaaS and Camunda Platform 8 Self-Managed.

 :::note
 Password authentication with Operate is currently not supported.
 If you are using Camunda Platform 8 Self-Managed, you can only authenticate using [Identity](https://docs.camunda.io/docs/self-managed/operate-deployment/operate-authentication/#identity).
 :::

 You also need to obtain the Operate API client credentials.
-Please follow the links below to learn more about API client configuration.
+Follow the links below to learn more about API client configuration.

 - [API client configuration in Camunda Platform 8 SaaS](https://docs.camunda.io/docs/components/console/manage-clusters/manage-api-clients/)
 - [Authentication with a Self-Managed Operate deployment](https://docs.camunda.io/docs/self-managed/operate-deployment/operate-authentication/#identity)